Disputing a Card Transaction

-If you've checked everything and you still don't believe the transaction or purchase is yours, now is the time to contact us and we will investigate the matter for you.
-We may lose our right to exercise a chargeback right on your behalf under the card scheme if you do not contact us within 30 days of the statement date of when the transaction was charged.
-We will investigate disputed transactions under the ePayments Code where they are reported to us outside of the card scheme timeframes.
-The ePayments Code regulates electronic payments, including ATM, EFTPOS and credit card transactions, online payments, internet and mobile banking and BPay.
+If you’ve checked everything and you still don’t believe the transaction or purchase is yours, contact us immediately and we will investigate the matter for you.
+If you don’t tell us immediately, we may lose our right to exercise a chargeback right on your behalf as the card scheme rules prescribe timeframes for making chargeback requests.
+We will investigate disputed transactions under the ePayments Code where they are reported to us outside of the card scheme timeframes or where chargeback rights do not apply for another reason.
+The ePayments Code regulates electronic payments including ATM, EFTPOS, credit and debit card transactions, online payments, internet and mobile banking and BPAY.

 How we process disputes

 Once we receive a transaction dispute for your HSBC credit or debit card, we will investigate:

 - Transactions you believe are incorrect (amount or merchant),

 - Transactions you believe you did not authorise,

 - ATMs that have given you the incorrect amount of money,

 - Goods or services that you did not receive or that were faulty (in these cases we may ask you to contact the merchant in the first instance before raising a Transaction Dispute); or

 - Re-occurring direct debits and regular repayment authorities that you have previously cancelled with the merchant or you do not recognise (for example: Gym membership or Health insurance).